gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 If you'd like to cache the examples so that they are pre-computed and the results appear instantly, set `cache_examples=True`.

-**Customizing the Chatbot or Textbox**
+**Customizing the chatbot or textbox component**

-If you want to customize the `gr.Chatbot` or `gr.Textbox` that compose the `ChatInterface`, then you can pass in your own chatbot or textbox as well.
-Here's an example of how we can use these parameters:
+If you want to customize the `gr.Chatbot` or `gr.Textbox` that compose the `ChatInterface`, then you can pass in your own chatbot or textbox components.
+Here's an example of how we to apply the parameters we've discussed in this section:

 ```python
 import gradio as gr